mperezjigato/reportsweakly/definitiveWEEK9.md.md

 # Internship - Week 9 - Summary

-At this point, and considering that I do not count with CPU time at Genius, it seems like a good idea trying to gather input and output files corresponding to all the calculations carried out so far with the Ab-Initio/MD software.
-On the one hand, the list of tar files uploaded to the "computationalchemistry" repository is completed.
+At this point, and considering that the CPU time at Genius has already been consumed, it seems like a good idea trying to gather input and output files corresponding to all the calculations carried out so far with the Ab-Initio/MD software.
+On the one hand, the list of tar files uploaded to the "computationalchemistry" repository is completed (README.md).
 On the other, job submission scripts and input files are exhibited in this document.
-For cases of sequential calculations or parallel calculations on the laptop, no submission script is shown (only the main input file).
+Regading laptop calculations (either serial or MPI), no submission script is shown, only the main input file.

- On the other hand, installation work (on DSI guest2 laptop), is summarised below, as well as work on the first runs with the software below:
+ On the other hand, installation work (on DSI guest2 laptop), is summarised below for:

  - GROMACS
  - PLUMED